Methylphenidate: Chemistry

-Despite the claim made by some urban legends, it is not a cocaine derivative nor analog, however, both compounds contain a methyl piperidinylcarboxylate moiety with 2-carbon distance between nitrogen and ester, methylphenidate containing methyl (piperidin-2-yl)-ethanoate and cocaine containing methyl (piperidin-3-yl)-methanoate.
+Despite the claim made by some urban legends, methylphenidate is not a cocaine derivative nor analogue.
+However, both compounds contain a methyl piperidinylcarboxylate moiety with 2-carbon distance between nitrogen and ester, methylphenidate containing methyl (piperidin-2-yl)-ethanoate and cocaine containing methyl (piperidin-3-yl)-methanoate.
 Cocaine is a local anesthetic and ligand channel blocker with SNDRI action, while methylphenidate is an NDRI with 2–3 fold selectivity for the dopamine transporter (DAT) over the norepinephrine transporter (NET).
-Cocaine is also more potent in serotonin transporters (SERTs) than NDRI sites.
+Cocaine is also more potent in serotonin transporters (SERTs) than in NDRI sites.

 Four isomers of methylphenidate are possible, since the molecule has two chiral centers.
-One pair of threo isomers and one pair of erythro are distinguished, from which primarily d-threo-methylphenidate exhibits the pharmacologically desired effects.
+One pair of threo isomers and one pair of erythro isomers are distinguished, from which primarily d-threo-methylphenidate exhibits the pharmacologically desired effects.
 The erythro diastereomers are pressor amines, a property not shared with the threo diastereomers.
-When the drug was first introduced it was sold as a 4:1 mixture of erythro:threo diastereomers, but it was later reformulated to contain only the threo diastereomers.
-"TMP" refers to a threo product that does not contain any erythro diastereomers, i.e. (±)-threo-methylphenidate.
+When the drug was first introduced, it was sold as a 4:1 mixture of erythro:threo diastereomers, but it was later reformulated to contain only the threo diastereomers.
+"TMP" refers to a threo product that does not contain any erythro diastereomers, i.e., (±)-threo-methylphenidate.
 Since the threo isomers are energetically favored, it is easy to epimerize out any of the undesired erythro isomers.
-The drug that contains only dextrorotatory methylphenidate is sometimes called d-TMP, although this name is only rarely used and it is much more commonly referred to as dexmethylphenidate, d-MPH, or d-threo-methylphenidate.
+The drug that contains only dextrorotatory methylphenidate is sometimes called d-TMP, although this name is only rarely used, and it is much more commonly referred to as dexmethylphenidate, d-MPH, or d-threo-methylphenidate.
 A review on the synthesis of enantiomerically pure (2R,2'R)-(+)-threo-methylphenidate hydrochloride has been published.

 Method 1: Methylphenidate preparation elucidated by Axten et al. (1998) via Bamford–Stevens reaction.